yahoo/bftkv/docs/tests.md

 * Read/Write concurrency tests: `go test -run=Concurrent`
   * TestManyClientsConcurrentReads: Optional parameter -r specifies number of concurrent reads by each client.
 Default is 10.
 Note, this number can only be as high as maximum number of open files/number of clients as allowed by os.
   * TestManyClientsConcurrentWrites: Optional parameter -r specifies number of concurrent writes by each client.
 Default is 10.
 Note, this number can only be as high as maximum number of open files/number of clients as allowed by os.
+* Conflict test: `go test -run=Conflict -v`
+  * TestConflict: Has n different clients concurrently write a value to the same key.
+Expected: n-1 invalid signature requests and 1 successful write.
+Invalid signature requests are returned by signers who cannot sign some value because a different client has already written to that key.